ydn/async_profile_fetch/readme.markdown

 Suppose you have a service that uses Yahoo! data requiring authorization via OAuth and you display that data on a publicly available page.
 For example, you have comments on your pages, and you use the Yahoo!
 Profile API to display the name Yahoo!
 Profile picture of each comment author.
 To do this, you need to store an OAuth access token for each user.
 To increase the performance of your page, you might want to request this data after the page loads.

+For simplicity's sake, OAuth tokens are stored in a local file and security precautions are omitted.
+This code is only intended for demonstration purposes.
+If you have trouble with the code or this documentation, please note it in the [issues](http://github.com/ydn/async_profile_fetch/issues) section of this project.

 ## Requirements

    * PHP 4 or 5